Domestic Transfer Applicants

 - Audio Engineering and Sound Production (Recording Arts Degree) (requires a portfolio)

 - Jazz Saxophone

 All prescreening materials must be received by December 1, 2016 in order to receive consideration for Fall 2017 admission.
 Pre-screening materials received after that date will be considered on a case-by-case basis depending on space availability.
 In the case of pre-screening audition recordings, please note that if received after the December 1 deadline, we reserve the right to consider your recording as a final audition, on which a final admission decision will be made.
 Applicants in areas where pre-screening is required will be notified if they will be invited for an on-campus audition or interview in January.

 All Pre-screening recordings for performance areas must be submitted online.
 For detailed instructions click here.

-Note: All applicants to Recording Arts must submit the elements of the portfolio online by December 1, 2014.
+Note: All applicants to Audio Engineering must submit the elements of the portfolio online by December 1, 2016.
 For details about content of portfolio, please click here.

 All other applicants will be contacted regarding an on-campus audition or interview as soon as all application materials have been received and reviewed, but not later than 30 days prior to your selected audition / interview weekend.